ch0colate-3xplosion/Ch0colatem3/README.md

 # Automated Active and Passive Information Gathering Script

-### This script was created for OSCP and is meant to automate the active and passive information gathering of network devices.
-This script will be updated for actual engagements and a seperate directory will be created for actual penetration testing engagements.
+Ch0colatem3 was created for OSCP and is meant to automate the active and passive information gathering of network devices.
+This script will also feature a non-OSCP version for actual engagements.

 ## To Do List OSCP Script
 - Add nmap